CSCfi/csc-user-guide/docs/apps/samtools.md

 Heavier SAMtool jobs should be executed as batch jobs.
-Below is a sample batch job file, for running a SAMtools job in Puhti:
+Below is a sample batch job file, for running a SAMtools job in Puhti-rhel7:

 ```text
 #!/bin/bash -l